-Preventative treatment like Finasteride or Minoxidil may have been suitable, but it’s unlikely Kane was using these at such a young age.
+Preventative treatments like Finasteride or Minoxidil may have been suitable, but it’s unlikely Kane was using these at such a young age.

-As Kane became more prolific both on and off the pitch, he developed his signature look: a slicked back style that’s comparable to David Beckham’s hair in the latter stages of his career:
+As Kane became more prolific both on and off the pitch, he developed his signature look: a slicked-back style.

-This style exposes Harry’s hair loss progression.
+This style exposes Harry Kane’s hair loss progression.
 Hair loss at his temples has definitely deepened over the years, particularly on the left temple, giving him a slightly uneven hairline.
 By the age of 25 (right photo), he has progressed to stage 3 of the Norwood Scale.
-At this point, he may be considering a hair transplant.
+At this point, he may be considering a hair transplant procedure.

 This shows how important it is to style your hair according to your hair loss.
 Swept-back looks like Kane’s are great for hiding thinning hair on the crown, but can make temple hair loss more noticeable.

 Getting your hair wet (either through sweat or rain — both of which Premier League players are pretty used to) can also make any hair loss look more pronounced.